Rules & Regulations Businesses To Individuals Program

 1.2 Any individual who is a party to a contract whereby they purchased goods or services from a company or where a tenant and the contract provides for the resolution of disputes through arbitration with ARS, may submit an Application for dispute resolution with ARS.

-1.3 In the event that the parties to a dispute agree to submit a claim to ARS where one of the parties has previously filed a lawsuit, the party having filed the lawsuit must dismiss the litigation within sixty (60) days of the completed submissions to ARS.
+1.3 In the event that the parties to a dispute agree to submit a claim to ARS where one of the parties has previously filed a lawsuit, the party having filed the lawsuit must dismiss the litigation within sixty (60) business days of the completed submissions to ARS.
 Submissions shall be deemed completed when a Response has been filed to an Application.
 Failure to withdraw the litigation as prescribed herein will be the basis for assessing the offending party all of the other party’s reasonable costs and attorney’s fees necessary to conclude the litigation.

 1.4 In the event a party fails to dismiss litigation as required by these rules and any other party incurs any legal expenses and/or fees to have the action dismissed, such expenses and/or fees will be added to any award rendered to the party who failed to dismiss the action.
 In the event that the conclusion of the proceeding to dismiss the litigation goes beyond the decision of the arbitration and the decision is rendered in favor of the party required to begin legal proceedings to dismiss the litigation, any such award will be amended to reflect the expenses of such party upon proper documentation.
 If the party required to make the motion to dismiss pending litigation loses the arbitration, a separate award will be rendered in that party’s favor upon the documentation of the action and expenses.